hazelcast/hazelcast/hazelcast-documentation/src/ClusterQuorum.md

 #### Quorum Listeners
 You can register quorum listeners to be notified about quorum results.
-Quorum listeners are local to the node that they are registered, so they receive only events occurred on that local node.
+Quorum listeners are local to the node that they are registered, so they receive only events that occurred on that local node.

 Quorum listeners can be configured via declarative or programmatic configuration.
-The following are the example configurations.
+The following examples are such configurations.

 ##### Declarative Configuration